Yunus0or1/Redis-Cluster-Python/README.md

  - Put this project folder in Desktop.

- - Open a terminal in Desktop and write these commands
+ - Open a terminal(1) in Desktop and write these commands

    ```
    cd redis-cluster-python
    ./redis/src/redis-server ./node1/redis.conf
    ```

- - Open another termianl and write these commands
+ - Open another termianl(2) and write these commands

    ```
    cd redis-cluster-python
    ./redis/src/redis-server ./node2/redis.conf
    ```

- - Open another termianl and write these commands
+ - Open another termianl(3) and write these commands

    ```
    cd redis-cluster-python